He4eT/simple-spaceapi/README.md

-All the data for your endpoint could be added and modified with the [admin panel](http://localhost:1337/admin) or with the REST API endpoints.
+All the data for your endpoint could be added and modified with the [admin panel](http://localhost:1337/admin) or with the REST API.

-You could use the [Strapi CLI](https://docs.strapi.io/cms/cli) to list all availible endpoints:
+You could use the [Strapi CLI](https://docs.strapi.io/cms/cli) to list all availible API endpoints:

 ```sh
 npm run strapi routes:list